Censorship of YouTube: Pakistan

-During the ban a video was released called "Kholo BC" by rappers Adil Omar and Ali Gul Pir opposing the ban.
-The video went viral and thousands of people supported that the ban is due to political interest.

 On April 21, 2014, Pakistan's Senate Standing Committee on Human Rights approved a resolution to lift the ban on YouTube.

 On May 6, 2014, the National Assembly unanimously adopted a non-binding resolution to lift the ban, but as of August 2, 2014 it was still in effect.
 The ban was lifted due to a technical glitch on December 6, 2015, according to ISPs in Pakistan.

 As of January 18, 2016, the ban has been officially lifted, as YouTube has launched a local version of the site for Pakistan.
+The Pakistani government was allowed to request that certain content on YouTube would be taken down.

 On November 25, 2017, the NetBlocks internet measurement platform and Digital Rights Foundation collected evidence of nationwide blocking of YouTube alongside other social media services, imposed by the government in response to the violent Tehreek-e-Labaik protests.
 The technical investigation found that many, but not all, major Pakistani fixed-line and mobile service providers implemented the YouTube restriction which was lifted by the PTA the following day when protests abated after the resignation of Minister for Law and Justice Zahid Hamid.